GeekyAnts/flutter-bluetooth-adapter/README.md

 ## Objective

-The primary purpose of this project was to communicate between flutter and Rasburry Pie using Bluetooth.
+The primary purpose of this project was to communicate between flutter and Raspberry Pi using Bluetooth.

 ## Main Features
 - Setting up a UUID from user end.